Of the The lieutenants, and marine officers of

 the transgressor of the Middle Ages harboring himself

-under the shadow of the altar. any able-bodied
+under the shadow of the altar.

-These facts Such sanctioned irregularities which for obvious
+These facts ^ Such sanctioned irregularities which for obvious

 reasons the Government would